lexwraith/yolo-bear/README.md

 #C Without Pointers...And References?#

 ##TODO:##
+* PENDING VJ - Array TOKENS, due to situations like i[][].
-* TYPE ID+
+* TYPE ID+ (for declaration chaining)
 * Chained variable declarations
-* Arrays
-* Addresses for reference passing?
-* {} symbols for array declaration
+* {} symbols for array declaration - Use nesting strategy
-* sizeof - Treat as builtin function
+* PENDING ELI - sizeof/malloc - Treat as builtin function

+Prateek -
+* Implement argparse with flags to target directors at command line e.g. test /test/optional
+* More test cases
+* Conslidate test cases
+* 25 test cases, with a comment at the top, when run with test script, explains which tests passed and which tests failed, with the description of test

+Eli -
+* Write a full implementation plan of an idea of how we're going to go pointerless

 ###12/4/14###
 Mike -
-* UNTESTED - Added in array optionals that come after ID Token
+* IN PROGRESS - Added in array optionals that come after ID Token
 * Adjusted TYPE ID ASSIGN expr to statements.
 CONSIDER MOVING BACK TO EXPR FOR CHAINED.
 * Global declarations are now ALWAYS TYPE ID ASSIGN LITERAL.
 * Arithmetic operations working as expected
 * UNTESTED - float literals - currently viewed as strings
 * UNTESTED/OPTIONAL - Added break,const,continue,extern,float,static
 * UNTESTED - Added increment/decrement, NOT ADDED TO GRAMMAR YET
+* More test cases

 Eli -
-* Question -> Only variable declaration is allowed in file scope?
-* Create test cases based off of this README regarding the UNTESTED stuff
-* Create 25 test cases for core C to fully flesh out language
-* Create 10 test cases with broken semantics
+* Created more in-depth test cases
-* Create another 10 in a separate folder that enables references without pointers

 Prateek -
-* Remake testall.sh into a one-line run that microc -C all our test cases, gcc's it to an appropriate outfile, and runs the outfile, and compares it against the test case expected output
+* Added python test script

 ###12/3/14###
 Mike -